NYC FOOD & BEVERAGE INDUSTRY PARTNERSHIP

 The NYC Food and Beverage Industry Partnership team, housed in the Department of Small Business Services and led by industry veteran Steven Picker, acts as a convener to drive alignment and collaboration among NYC food service sector leaders, operators, chefs, educators, workforce development orgs, service providers, innovators, philanthropy, and City agencies.

-We lead strategic thinking to guide the City’s investments in industry-informed programs and initiatives, and continually seek to identify new, actionable ways the City can demonstrate its commitment to support NYC’s food and beverage businesses and workers.
+We lead strategic thinking to guide investment in industry-informed resources and initiatives, and continually seek to identify new, actionable ways the City can demonstrate its commitment to supporting our food and beverage businesses and workers.

 Our Areas of Focus